 The Washington University Law Review welcomes submissions of articles on a wide range of legal topics.
-We will begin review for the spring submission cycle on February 12, 2012.
+We will begin review for the spring submission cycle on February of 2015.
 We accept submissions on a rolling basis until our volume is full.

 Please include a curriculum vitae with your submission.
 All submissions should conform to Bluebook format.
 Although we have no word count requirements or restrictions, the majority of articles we publish fall between 15,000 and 35,000 words.
 We do not accept submissions from current law students.